Kee-Wang/PES-Fitting-MSA/PES-Fitting-MSA/README.txt

 www.netlib.org,
 and is also included in the optimized libraries such as ACML and MKL.

-(0) First download the software by clicking "Clone or Download", and
-    you will get a "PES-Fitting-MSA-master.zip".
-After unzipping, the following folders and files should be included in the package:
+Here is a list of folders or files in the package:
-    (A) A folder called "emsa", which contains the C++ codes that generate the monomials and polynomials
+    (A) A folder called "emsa", which contains the C++ codes that generate the monomials and polynomials.
     (B) Two Fortran code templates "fit.f90" and "pes_shell.f90".
-You need to modify these two files later
+You need to modify these two files later.
     (C) One example Fortran program "getpot.f90" that uses the fitted potential energy surface to calculate the potential of a given geometry.